Many or all companies we feature compensate us. Compensation and editorial

 Car loans are a bit of an outlier.
 They’re more closely tied to the five-year Treasury note than the federal funds rate.
 That said, when the Fed raises or lowers rates, it still shapes the lending environment in a broader sense.
 And like most financing products, your final car loan rate depends heavily on personal factors: your credit score, the vehicle, your down payment, and the loan term all play a role.

-How to navigate short-term loans in a high-interest rate environment
+How to navigate short-term loans in a high-rate environment

-• If you’re using credit cards, prioritize paying down your balance as quickly as possible.
-The average credit card APR is well over 20%, and if the Fed holds rates high, those rates won’t be coming down any time soon.
+• If you’re using credit cards, prioritize paying down your balance as fast as possible.
+The average credit card APR is more than 20%.
+We might see a modest decrease if the Fed lowers rates next week, but it won’t be significant with the expected 25-to-50-basis-point cut.

-• Consider a balance transfer credit card with a 0% intro APR offer if you’re carrying a balance—but be sure you can pay it off before the promotional period ends, or you could get hit with a much higher rate.
+• Consider a balance transfer credit card with a 0% intro APR offer if you’re carrying a balance.
+Just be sure you can pay it off before the promotional period ends, or the rate could become much higher.

 • If you’re shopping for a personal loan, focus on your credit score.
-In a high-rate environment, lenders reserve their best offers for the most creditworthy borrowers.
+Lenders tend to reserve their best offers for the most creditworthy borrowers.
 If you can, try improving your credit profile before applying, or use a lender that lets you prequalify with a soft credit check to see your rate upfront.
-You can also compare multiple lenders—even a small difference in APR can add up over the life of the loan.
+You can also compare multiple lenders.
+Even a small difference in the rate can add up over the life of the loan.

 • Borrow only what you need.
 It’s tempting to borrow more “just in case,” but the cost of borrowing is higher than it’s been in decades.
-The less debt you take on while rates are elevated, the less interest you’ll pay overall—and the better positioned you’ll be if rates do start to drop later on.
+The less debt you take on while rates are elevated, the less interest you’ll pay overall, and the better positioned you’ll be if rates drop meaningfully.